Buckwheat: Culinary use

 The fruit is an achene, similar to sunflower seed, with a single seed inside a hard outer hull.
 The starchy endosperm is white and makes up most or all of buckwheat flour.
 The seed coat is green or tan, which darkens buckwheat flour.
 The hull is dark brown or black, and some may be included in buckwheat flour as dark specks.
 The dark flour is known as blé noir (black wheat) in French, along with the name sarrasin (saracen).
 Similarly, in Italy, it is known as grano saraceno (saracen grain).
 The grain can be prepared by simple dehulling, milling into farina, to whole-grain flour or to white flour.
 The grain can be fractionated into starch, germ and hull for specialized uses.

 Buckwheat groats are commonly used in western Asia and eastern Europe.
 The porridge was common, and is often considered the definitive peasant dish.
 It is made from roasted groats that are cooked with broth to a texture similar to rice or bulgur.
-The dish was taken to America by Ukrainian, Russian, and Polish immigrants who called it kasha, and they mixed it with pasta or used it as a filling for cabbage rolls (stuffed cabbage), knishes, and blintzes; buckwheat prepared in this fashion is thus most commonly called kasha in America.
-Groats were the most widely used form of buckwheat worldwide during the 20th century, eaten primarily in Estonia, Latvia, Lithuania, Russia, Ukraine, Belarus, and Poland, called grechka (Greek [grain]) in Belarusian, Ukrainian and Russian languages.
+The dish was taken to America by Jewish, Ukrainian, Russian, and Polish immigrants who called it kasha, as it is known today, who mixed it with pasta or used it as a filling for cabbage rolls (stuffed cabbage), knishes, and blintzes.
+Groats were the most widely used form of buckwheat worldwide during the 20th century, eaten primarily in Estonia, Latvia, Lithuania, Russia, Ukraine, Belarus, and Poland, called grechka ('Greek grain') in Belarusian, Ukrainian, and Russian languages.

 Buckwheat noodles have been eaten in Tibet and northern China for centuries, where the growing season is too short to raise wheat.
 A wooden press is used to press the dough into hot boiling water when making buckwheat noodles.
 Old presses found in Tibet and Shanxi share the same basic design features.
 The Japanese and Koreans may have learned the process of making buckwheat noodles from them.